JonnyBanana/The_Cheeze_Clairvoyant/README.md

 Python 3

-os
+os module

-random
+random module

 <h4>Compatibility</h4>

 Windows Os

-The program is written to run on Windows systems, but just change the os commands to adapt it to Unix systems
+The program is written to run on Windows systems, but just change the os commands to adapt it to Unix systems.

 <BR>